human-pangenomics/hpp_production_workflows/coverage/README.md

 ````
 In the order in which they appear, the columns are showing the contig name, the base coordinate and the coverage.
 Each base has a separate line even if consecutive bases are having the same coverage.
-In order to make this output more efficient we coverted it to the format below
+In order to make this output more compact we converted it to the format below
 ````
 >contig_1 6
 1 1 0